The symptoms for heat-related illness often look very similar to other illnesses such as COVID-19.

 The checklist below lists a few ways you can be prepared and prevent heat related illness:

-- Have all farm workers had training to prevent, recognize and treat heat related illness?
+- Have all workers been trained to prevent, recognize and treat heat-related illness in themselves and others?

 - Can workers explain their location if they need to seek medical attention?

 - Do workers begin each shift by drinking plenty of fluids, including electrolyte-containing sports drinks?

 - Are workers given more breaks to rest and hydrate as the temperature rises?